cspielvogel/TabularClassificationTemplate/README.md

 ```

 ## Installation
 Clone this repository, navigate to the corresponding directory and install the supplied `requirements.txt`.
-The project was built using `python 3.9.5`.
+The project was built using `python 3.9.4`.
 ```
 pip install -r requirements.txt
 ```
 Alternatively, the individual packages contained in the `requirements.txt` file can be installed manually.

-Afterwards, run the software can be run using
+Afterwards, run the software using
 ```
 python main.py
 ```

 ## System specifications
-For the sake of completeness, below are the specs of our system.
-However, depending on your dataset size, you might not need the exact same specs.
-Inference can also be done without GPU, however, it takes significantly longer.
+The test system specifications can be found below.
+Depending on the dataset used, required system specifications vary.

 - Ubuntu 20.04 LTS (64-bit)
 - CPU: AMD® Ryzen threadripper 1920x 12-core processor × 24